 ARTIST STATEMENT: Mementronome

-This one-to-one participatory piece looks at imaginatively reworking several aspects of the Richard Demarco archive.
-In an eclectic approach taking inspiration from selected artists represented in the archive including Paul Neagu, Tadeusz Kantor, Joseph Beuys, Marina Abramovic and Bobby Baker and reacting to Joseph Beuys’ statement ‘everyone is an artist’, Mementronome takes inspiration from Paul Neagu’s Fish Net performance and was devised using the methods of Tadeusz Kantor.
+This one-to-one participatory piece looks at subjective archives in performance.
+The work imaginatively reworks aspects of the Richard Demarco archive in an eclectic approach, taking inspiration from selected artists in the archive, including Paul Neagu, Tadeusz Kantor, Joseph Beuys, Marina Abramovic and Bobby Baker and reacts to Joseph Beuys’ statement ‘everyone is an artist’.
+Visual inspiration came from Paul Neagu’s Fish’s Net performance (1972) and it was devised using the methodology of Tadeusz Kantor.

 Aletia Upstairs is a South African artist presently studying at Leeds Beckett University.
 She has taken the trouble to focus her work on the Demarco Archive.
 She has created a unique artwork combining aspects of performance art and visual art.
 She has taken the courageous step of engaging with her audience on a one-to-one basis so that Edinburgh Festival-goers could find themselves involved in a unique form of artistic experience.
 I was privileged to be her audience and therefore be involved in a special collaboration with her.
 I would recommend the experience to all those friends who share my commitment to the Edinburgh Festival.